 Demographic Segmentation Example Company

 The demographic segmentation example in the company refers to the audience segmentation factors, including age, gender, ethnicity, education, religion, economic status, etc. The demographic segmentation example company is also known as the demographic segmentation product example.

 For example, a company is conducting a marketing campaign to sell shaving cream.
 The company intends to target and persuade only adult males.
 Adult males only use shaving cream, so they want to separate males to drive the marketing campaign.
 It will be worthless if they spend time behind women; because women do not buy and use shaving cream.
 In this regard, gender is a demographic example in marketing.
 There are many more examples of demographic, such as age, gender, race, education, etc. Demographic examples assist the company in targeting specific customers to sell the products.
 It is one of the most crucial ways to target specific customers in marketing products and services.

-Demographic Examples in Marketing
+Demographic Segmentation Product Examples

-The 13 Demographic Examples in Marketing are:
+The 13 Demographic Segmentation Examples in the Company are: